AdrienneHizon/EXPERIMENT-3_HIZON_2ECEA/README.md

 ![image](https://github.com/user-attachments/assets/3b03d416-9d62-4211-8e80-a2a0dec1bf61)

-To display a specific row wherein the details of "Mazda RX4" is present, .loc() function will still be used but this time, the key 'Model' of the dataframe will be extracted
+To display a specific row wherein the details of "Mazda RX4" are present, the .loc() function will still be used, but this time, the key 'Model' of the data frame will be extracted

 ```python
 cars.loc[cars['Model'] == 'Mazda RX4']